olizilla/bluffers-guide-to-cooperative-multitasking/README.md

 What really _is_ an event loop and why should I care?

 People who block the event loop get unresponsive, janky UIs...
-People who don't have silky animations, snappy apps and happy users.
+People who do have silky animations, snappy apps and happy users.

 Which do you want to be?